codesharedot/dex-price/README.md

-# lockchain price
+# u-network price

-Gets the lockchain price with Python (from JSON).
+Gets the u-network price with Python (from JSON).

 https://pythonbasics.org